st0rm47/College/Multimedia/LAB_4/Readme.md

 ## Introduction
 Computer-based animations are created by altering the properties of objects over time.
 A fundamental concept in animation is tweening, which refers to defining the starting and ending positions of an object and allowing the software to automatically generate the intermediate frames.

 Interpolation is a key process in this workflow, ensuring that the motion between keyframes is smooth and continuous.
-Interpolation adjusts the object's position, rotation, size, and other properties to create fluid transitions.
+Interpolation adjusts the object's position, rotation, size, and other properties to create fluid transitions.Linear interpolation moves objects in a straight line between keyframes, while spline interpolation uses curves for more natural motion.

 Steps of computer-based animation:
 - Input Process – Drawings are digitized via scanning, tracing, or digital tools.
 Post-processing removes errors for cleaner input.